 I learned that copyeditors and proofreaders get paid to use their head for details to perfect an article for publication.
 Um, yes, please.
 Natural fit.

 My Blackwell boss and I discussed hyphenation, serial commas, and copyediting symbols.
 I took a copyediting class at Harvard Extension School, and, seeing my commitment, my boss hired me to proofread, then copyedit a couple journals as a freelancer.

 I might have stayed within the world of academic journals if it weren’t for my dear friend Naomi, who moved to New York City and for a job as a production editor at St. Martin’s Press for fiction and nonfiction trade books.
 She convinced me I could copyedit fiction, and I gave it a shot.
 I loved it, and I’ve been a copyeditor of trade fiction and nonfiction ever since.

 The Truth About Training for Copyeditors

 Despite a long, rewarding career as a copyeditor, I’ve had very little training.
 I’ve only taken three classes.
 I’ve read just a handful of editing-related books.
 My quirky brain has brought me this far.

 The other copyeditors I know are like me: we might not be able to diagram every sentence or name the rule the author’s violating, but instinct gets us through.

-I’m all for training, and I’m looking forward to developing training courses for Editorial Arts Academy.
+I’m all for training, and I enjoy developing editorial training courses for Editorial Arts Academy.
 But copyediting is a job you can do with just a little relevant education and your innate tendencies.

 If you love rules about grammar, punctuation, and spelling, you might just be a natural.

 Wondering whether you’d make a good copyeditor?
-Take our quiz, What Kind of Book Editor Are You?
+Take our Book Editor Profile Quiz and find out.